mrfarstad/pu-sleep-analysis/README.md

 We want to examine the correlation between these health aspects, and how sleep can be improved.

 ### Database

+To store persistent data we use `mongodb`.
+For development purposes it can be started using a simple docker container.
+We currently use `docker-compose` to do this in a simple way.

 To start mongodb
 ```bash